The Importance Of Project Management Training: Empowering Success Through Effective Skills Development

 Why Is Project Management Training Important?

 Investing in project management training yields significant advantages for both individuals and organisations.
 According to a study by PMI in 2020, project management training is offered by 61% of organisations, while 47% have established a well-defined career path for project professionals.
-Which shows that companies are starting to realise how important PM training is.
+This shows that companies are starting to realise how important PM training is.
 Here are some key reasons why:

 Enhanced Project Success